platformsh/platformsh-docs/docs/src/administration/web/environments.md

 If you subscribed to a production plan, this environment is your **live site** and can be mapped to a domain name and a custom SSL certificate.

 {{< note >}}
-Your project must have a default branch, but you can configure it to be a different branch than master.
+Your project must have a default branch, but you can configure it to be a different branch than `master`.
 See the ["Renaming a project's root environment"](/guides/general/default-branch.md) guide for more details.
 {{< /note >}}